NMDOH COVID-19 Website – cv.nmhealth.org

 7. Connecting New Mexicans with resources beyond New Mexico such as those through the North American Association for EE including free webinars and other resources available here: https://naaee.org/our-work/programs/covid-19-resources-tips-and-support.

 UPCOMING SUPPORT AND OPPORTUNITIES WITH EENM

 - Virtual Multi-State Summit: We are working with our amazing counterparts in Colorado and Maine to provide a virtual multi-state summit in summer 2020 to support a community-generated new vision for the field of EE when we emerge from the COVID-19 global pandemic.
-More info soon!
+Save the date:

 Virtual Weekly Community Check-ins

 - Our work is community-centered

 - We know our community has thoughtful, innovative ways to respond to challenges

 - Environmental educators are systems thinkers whose thinking can benefit NM right now